suborbital/docs/website/docs/quickstart.md

 ## Meet the editor

 The SE2 extension editor uses SE2's APIs from either [Go](./how-to/se2-go.md) or [JavaScript/TypeScript](./how-to/se2-js.md) to provide a low-friction environment for your users to write, build, test, and deploy extensions to your SE2 an instance in a single place.
 Alternatively, the [Builder API](https://reference.suborbital.dev/) can be used programmatically, if that better suits your use case.

 ### Obtain an editor token

-In addition to the `IDENTIFIER` and `ACCESS_KEY`, you’ll also need to set `NAMESPACE` and `ext` to the name of our namespace (e.g. `default`) and the name of our extension (e.g. `foo`).
+In addition to the `IDENTIFIER` and `ACCESS_KEY`, you’ll also need to set `NAMESPACE` to the name of our namespace (e.g. `default`) and and `EXT` to the name of our extension (e.g. `foo`).
 Copy the `token` field in the response.

 ```bash
 curl --location --request GET "http://local.suborbital.network:8082/auth/v2/access/${IDENTIFIER}/${NAMESPACE}/${EXT}" \